ATGardner/atgardner.github.com/_posts/2015-01-03-useful-and-not-so-useful-android-apps.markdown

  heard about, but never actually got to know.
 It was very nice, having the option to easily get so much content like this.
 <h4>[Google Voice](https://play.google.com/store/apps/details?id=com.google.android.apps.googlevoice)</h4>Using Google Voice, as someone coming from Israel, it was much
- easier for me to switch between T-Mobile and AT&amp;T, while keeping the same Google Voice number so that people could reach me.
+ easier for me to switch between T-Mobile and ATT, while keeping the same Google Voice number so that people could reach me.
 It took me some time to figure out how to do that, but it is a nice trick.
 I also used it
  extensively to call to Israel, while paying for a non-international plan on StraightTalk.
-With the introduction of the Hangouts Dialer, every Wi-Fi access point becomes a way to call the outside world (you'd be surprised how many places have Wi-Fi but no decent AT&amp;T cell service), and currently, Voice calls to many US phones is also free.
+With the introduction of the Hangouts Dialer, every Wi-Fi access point becomes a way to call the outside world (you'd be surprised how many places have Wi-Fi but no decent ATT cell service), and currently, Voice calls to many US phones is also free.
  So it's worth it.
-<h4>[GPS Status &amp; Toolbox](https://play.google.com/store/apps/details?id=com.eclipsim.gpsstatus2)</h4>This app is a nice one to have when
+<h4>[GPS Status  Toolbox](https://play.google.com/store/apps/details?id=com.eclipsim.gpsstatus2)</h4>This app is a nice one to have when
  trying to get a GPS fix, as it tells you how many sattelites are currently visible to your phone, and you can get mad and annoyed at your phone, staring at the screen, and waiting for it to finally get a fix.
 It is also very useful in that it can automatically download AGPS data (Assisted GPS data), when you have cell service and a data